- What is your favorite part of matchmaking? The interviewing and the coaching. Of course the matchmaking process.

-Why do you have an open-ended contract?
+- Why do you have an open-ended contract?
 I cannot promise any new client that the perfect person is already in the service waiting for them on the day they join.
 Nor is there any way of knowing when the “right” person will appear.
 With that in mind I feel that every client NEEDS to have an open-ended contract so that they will be in the service when the right person presents themselves, whenever that may be.

-How has your business been so successful while others have failed?
+- How has your business been so successful while others have failed?
 It is my heart, not just a business.
 I really want everyone to succeed even though realistically I know that not everyone can.
-I work full time on such a personal level with each client, which is what they sign up for usually.
-So many clients have been successful and the structure of the service and my fees vary vastly from other Denver matchmaking services.
+I work full time on such a personal level with each client, which is why they choose to work with me.
+So many clients have been successful because the structure of the service and my fees vary vastly from other Denver matchmaking services.

-Your structure and philosophy seem popular and very successful with singles.
+- Your structure and philosophy seem popular and very successful with singles.
 Have others tried to copy you?
 There is a woman in L.A. who is the sister of a friend of mine who actually used language from my Press Kit verbatim to start her own service.
 I had left my Press Kit with him and unknowingly to me, he gave it to her.
 Locally not so much as the way I operate takes a lot of work on a personal level with each client and the local services don’t seem to want to put in the work.
 If you do it right there can be a good deal of time and effort involved.

-I have been a professional Matchmaker for 30 years in Denver, CO.
+I have been a professional Matchmaker for 34 years in Denver, CO.
 My service, Bon Jour Matchmaking Service, has facilitated 300+ marriages of 600+ Colorado Front Range singles through hand holding, personalized matchmaking.
 For more information go to

 View more posts